Anselmo Colzani

 Anselmo Colzani (March 28, 1918 – March 19, 2006) was an Italian operatic baritone who had an international opera career from the late 1940s through 1980.
 He particularly excelled in the Italian repertory and was most associated with the works of Giuseppe Verdi and Giacomo Puccini.
 He began his career in Italy in 1947 where he quickly became a regular presence at that country's best opera houses, including La Scala.
 In the mid-1950s he began appearing at major opera houses throughout Europe and the United States.
 In 1960 he joined the roster at the Metropolitan Opera where he spent most of his time through 1978.
 Opera News commented that while his voice may have "lacked the sheer beauty [of other baritones], his performances had an Italianate urgency and forthright thrust that were unique, which established himself as a powerful, striking presence."

 Early life and education

-Leandro was born in Budrio, near Bologna, Italy into a family of talented amateur musicians.
+Colzani was born in Budrio, near Bologna, Italy into a family of talented amateur musicians.
 His parents encouraged him in musical pursuits as a child but he did not pursue seriously until years later.
 In 1936, at the age of eighteen, he joined the Italian Army where he served during World War II.
 It wasn't until towards the end of the war that he started pursuing serious studies with Corrado Zambelli in Bologna.